Emergence of maximal hidden quantum correlations and its trade-off with the filtering probability in dissipative two-qubit systems: Introduction

 \section{Introduction}

 The study of non-classical correlations has remained an intriguing aspect of the theory of quantum mechanics almost since the formalisation of the theory itself.
-Even though it initially started with the exploration of properties like entanglement~\cite{review_entanglement} and Bell-nonlocality~\cite{review_nonlocality, book_nonlocality}, it is nowadays clear that there is actually a plethora of different non-classical phenomena including: EPR-steering~\cite{review_steering1, review_steering2}, non-contextuality~\cite{review_noncontextuality}, discord~\cite{review_discord}, coherence~\cite{review_coherence}, amongst many others~\cite{review_correlations}.
+Even though it initially started with the exploration of properties like entanglement~\cite{review_entanglement} and Bell-nonlocality~\cite{review_nonlocality, book_nonlocality}, it is nowadays clear that there is actually a plethora of different non-classical phenomena including: EPR-steering~\cite{review_steering1, review_steering2}, contextuality~\cite{review_noncontextuality}, discord~\cite{review_discord}, coherence~\cite{review_coherence}, amongst many others~\cite{review_correlations}.
 Recently, the study of these properties has found a renewed interest under the unifying umbrella of quantum resource theories~\cite{review_QRTs}.

 One of the appealing characteristics of these counter-intuitive quantum properties is that they can be exploited for implementing operational tasks like device-independent and semi device-independent information-processing protocols~\cite{review_device_independent1}.
-This realisation was precisely a decisive point that helped establish the so-called second quantum revolution~\cite{review_2QR, review_device_independent2}.
-As a consequence of this, the identification and classification of quantum properties of physical systems, in addition to being of a purely theoretical interest, it also became of crucial importance for the development of quantum technologies~\cite{quantumip2019}.
-These quantum properties are fragile when considered for actual physical systems due to their inevitable interaction with a surrounding environment, a fact that translates into a loss of vital information (e.g., quantum correlations) stored in the relative phases (coherence) of their quantum interference dynamics, in a process known as decoherence~\cite{book_NC, review_open_systems,jhdeco}.
-This usually occurs as an exponential decay in time, with it sometimes even undergoing sudden death~\cite{review_open_systems,jhdeco}.
-It also sometimes happen however, that more interesting dynamics take place in the form of death and revival or \emph{sudden birth} of quantum correlations~\cite{yu2009,SR2010, SD_SB_discord}.
-These different types of dynamics of correlations have been verified experimentally~\cite{EXP_OQS1, EXP_OQS2}.
+This realisation was a decisive point that helped establish the so-called second quantum revolution~\cite{review_2QR, review_device_independent2}.
+As a consequence of this, the identification and classification of quantum properties of physical systems, in addition to being of a purely theoretical interest, it also became of crucial importance for the development of quantum technologies~\cite{Pan20,quantumip2019}.
+These quantum properties are however fragile when considering real physical systems due to their inevitable interaction with a surrounding environment, a fact that translates into a loss of vital information (e.g., quantum correlations) stored in the relative phases (coherence) of their quantum interference dynamics, in a process known as decoherence~\cite{book_NC,weiss,breuer}.
+Although this usually occurs as an exponential decay, the peculiar behaviour of sudden death (decaying to zero at a finite time) was discovered for entanglement \cite{yu2009}, with other interesting behaviours such as entanglement death-revival, and sudden birth also being reported \cite{review_open_systems,SR2010, SD_SB_discord, EXP_OQS1, EXP_OQS2, karpat}.